 - The Ministry of Finance shall transfer to the Central Bank such amounts as may be necessary for the implementation of any particular monetary policy, after the Minister of Finance has approved such policy.

-- The provisions of paragraphs (a) and (b) of the preceding Article may be applied to municipalities and public establishments by a decision of the Council of Ministers.
+- The provisions of paragraphs (1) and (2) of the preceding Article may be applied to municipalities and public establishments by a decision of the Council of Ministers.

 - As an exception, interest may be paid to these bodies on their deposits, but in this case they shall not be exempt from charges on banking transactions and services.

-The Central Bank shall enforce the laws and regulations pertaining to exchange control.
+The Central Bank shall enforce the laws and regulations pertaining to the transfer of funds.

 The Bank may also undertake operations relating to the sale and management of securities issued in Kuwaiti Dinars by any public organization or institution in Kuwait.

-In accordance with the provisions of Article 26 (h) of this Law, the Central Bank may:
+In accordance with the provisions of Article 26 (8) of this Law, the Central Bank may:

 - purchase, sell, discount and rediscount Government treasury bills;